telemachus/pluggo/docs/README.md

 ## Why is pluggo?

-I wanted a tool to install and update plugins for Vim and Neovim, but I did not want the tool itself to be a Vim or Neovim plugin.
+I wanted a tool to install and update plugins for Vim and Neovim, but I didn't want the tool itself to be a Vim or Neovim plugin.
 So I wrote this in Go.

 ## What are pluggo's goals?